 If you feel you have to shake your phone too hard, you can change the sensitivity in the app’s settings.
 Tap on the three vertical dots on the top-right corner and tap on “Shake Sensitivity.”
 The app will warn you that if you set the sensitivity too high, the Flashlight could turn on accidentally.

 Last, but not least, you can use the Flashlight Widget app to get some light.
 The widget will not appear on its own, so you’ll need to long-press on a space in the home screen where you want the widget to appear.

 Tap on the Widgets option at the bottom, and the widget should be on the first page.
 Long-press on the widget and drag it to an empty space on your display.
 The app doesn’t have a Settings page; you’ll only know if the app is installed when you see the widget.
 No app icon will appear.

-While the original purpose of the flashlight is to brighten the surroundings so the camera app can take better photos at night, it has evolved to become a handy and useful torchlight.
+While the original purpose of the Flashlight is to brighten your surroundings so the camera app can take better photos at night, it has evolved to become a handy and useful torchlight.
 Nice, right?